 Career Paths in Healthcare

-As stated above, the BLS projects the healthcare industry to experience 18% growth from 2016-2026.
+As stated above, the BLS projects the healthcare industry to experience 14% growth between 2018 and 2028.
 With the creation of 2.4 million jobs in the field, graduates of accredited healthcare programs at virtually every level can expect to enter a healthy professional market.
 The following sections present different types of healthcare jobs requiring varying levels of education.

 Some healthcare jobs, such as medical office administration and medical coding, only require workers to complete a certificate program or earn an associate degree.
 Other healthcare areas, such as nursing and public health, offer opportunities for healthcare professionals with a certificate or an associate, bachelor's, master's, or doctoral degree.
 As varied and extensive as the health profession careers discussed below might seem, they represent only a portion of the professional opportunities in the healthcare industry.